faenrandir/a_careful_examination/documents/threefold-nature-of-the-church/asking_if_its_a_cult_is_wrong_question.md

 At that point, those who still wanted to pursue study in the vein of the DIMPAC report rallied together and created their own journals,  scientific societies, and conferences, and they become the counter-cult movement.
 Hassan fits within this movement, as does Michael Langone, who summarizes the history of this split [here](https://www.icsahome.com/articles/the-two-camps-of-cultic-studies-langone).

 Everyone else studying psychology and sociology seems to have *dropped* counter-cult studies, and counter-cult studies have never regained scientific credibility on any large scale.
-There are a few peripheral counter-cult studies that have made it into respectable journals, but they are not mainstream counter-cult approaches.
+Besides one publication by Hassan,[^exceptions] there are only a few peripheral counter-cult studies that have made it into respectable journals, but these are not mainstream counter-cult approaches.

 ### Academics today